ricardobg/DigitalPedalBoard/README.md

 It's a dictionary that contains `"effect_group": (effect1,effect2,effect3,...)` You can create a new group or add your effects to an existing group.
 What you need to add is just the name of the function that contains information about your filter.

-Now you are ready to go, start the gui.py program and test your own effects !
+Now you are ready to go, start the gui.py program and test your own effects!

 ##Setting your Microcontroller